-When I was young I was attracted to sports which gave me a physical challenge and I practically grew up on the wrestling mat, working my way up as one of the first female wrestlers in Sweden.
-When I look back, I realize that I have been a pioneer with most of what I have pursued.
+I´ve always been attracted to sports.
+I practically grew up on a wrestling mat, being one of the first female wrestlers in Sweden.
+As a teenager I made it to the national team, and when I look back, I realize that I have been a pioneer with many things I have pursued.

 In my twenties I decided to join the Police Academy and I ended up working as a police officer for 10 years.
 I loved the training which came with the job, the excitement and the high pace.
 I lived my dream and my aim was to become the first SWAT team female police officer in Sweden.
 But things did not go as I had planned.